jinseo-James-Cha/python_algorithm/README.md

 # Python
 - started daily algorithm PS at 14th Apr, 2025
-- This year, 2025, target the number of PS in Leetcode:  400-Easy 200-Medium 100-Hard
+- this year, 2025, target the number of PS in Leetcode:  400-Easy 200-Medium 100-Hard
+-

 # python_algorithm